the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 (cl-team-manual)=
 # Team Manuals

 Team manuals describe expectations for team members, highlight resources and provides documentation on processes.
+If you're looking into more information on how to manage a team or a community, please see {ref}`Managing a New Community and Team<cl-new-community>`

 (cl-team-manual-benefits)=
 ## Benefits of Team Manuals